-Although there are potentially hundreds of reasons why your Richmond home’s central air conditioner may need to be serviced, there are several reasons that are fairly common.
-Knowing what they are may create some personal understanding what a technician means when they discuss the routes for fixing the problem.
+While there may be endless reasons why your Richmond home’s central air conditioner may need to be repaired, there are several reasons that are fairly common.
+Knowing what they are may create some personal understanding what a technician means when they discuss the routes for correcting the problem.
 Here are the top five problems that may result in a system’s failure.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant could suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
+Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
+Low refrigerant could indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
 All refrigerant leaks should be detected and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

-The outside fan is responsible for transferring the heat from your Richmond home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The fan on your outside AC unit is responsible for transferring the heat from your Richmond home to the outside air.
+If the fan on the outside unit doesn’t run, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.

 - Frozen coil

-A frozen coil often indicates an issue with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
+A frozen coil often indicates a problem with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.